113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 ## Adding the {{site.data.keyword.Bluemix_notm}} Admin CLI Plug-in

-After the cf command line interface is installed, you can add the {{site.data.keyword.Bluemix_notm}} admin CLI plug-in.
+After the Cloud Foundry command line interface is installed, you can add the {{site.data.keyword.Bluemix_notm}} admin CLI plug-in.

 **Note**: If you have previously installed the {{site.data.keyword.Bluemix_notm}} Admin plug-in, you might need to uninstall the plug-in, delete the repository, and then reinstall to get the latest updates.